ABL is listed as “Applicant permitted to operate as a temporary help agency. Clients are permitted to use its services.”

 What does this mean for you?

-Although the application process has been opened as of early July 2023, People 2.0 and ABL are still working through the legal details to ensure that we understand the impact to you and ourselves.
+The process started early July 2023, and People 2.0 and ABL are still working through the legal details to ensure that we understand the impact to you and ourselves.

 MOL- Ontario Licensing for THA’s and Recruiters